iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 for a safety switch**.

 The `ArduCopter documentation <https://ardupilot.org/copter/docs/common-safety-switch-pixhawk.html>`_ provides details on how to configure the safety switch.
-To disable the switch, Set **BRD_SAFETYENABLE (also called BRD_SAFETY_DEFLT on newer firmwares) to 0**.
-The image below shows BRD_SAFETYENABLE set to this value in Mission Planner.
+To disable the switch, Set **BRD_SAFETY_DEFLT (also called BRD_SAFETYENABLE on older firmwares) to 0**.
+The image below shows BRD_SAFETY_DEFLT set to this value in Mission Planner.
 If your module is powered on and attached to the flight controller when you change this parameter, you may hear the module arm.
 That is because the flight controller will begin sending 0% throttle commands on its outputs once this is changed.

 .. figure:: ../_static/tutorial_images/pwm_flight_controller/mp_brd_safety.png
     :align: center

-    Disabling the Safety Switch with the BRD_SAFETYENABLE Parameter
+    Disabling the Safety Switch with the BRD_SAFETY_DEFLT Parameter

 Testing the Module with Mission Planner
 *****************************************